ianstormtaylor/slate/docs/concepts/04-commands.md

 }
 ```

-Slate defines and recognizes a handful of core commands out of the box for common rich-text behaviors, like:
+Slate defines and recognizes a handful of core commands out of the box for common richtext behaviors, like:

 ```js
 editor.exec({